WhatsApp vs WhatsApp Business: What’s the difference?

 But what happens if you have a serious growth spurt?

-For big organizations with a whole different level of communication requirements then WhatsApp Business API provides the scalability, automation and integration options that enterprise business demands.
+For big organizations with a whole different level of communication requirements then the WhatsApp Business Platform provides the scalability, automation and integration options that enterprise business demands.

 A word of caution though – while WhatsApp is a great addition to any organization’s omnichannel communication strategy, it is not a silver bullet.
 With people on the move again after two years isolation you should remember that to use WhatsApp both parties must have data or access to Wi-Fi.
+While we’re all constantly glued to our devices these days, don’t forget that using WhatsApp still requires both parties to have data or Wi-Fi – no matter how far technology has come.
 For critical communication that has to be seen by the customer, you should have a failover channel that does not require an internet connection.

 Generation Alpha may think SMS and Voice are for dinosaurs, but they are crucial channels for ensuring that your messages are delivered (though possibly not in the case of a meteor-related extinction event).